all aflutter

 OH MY.
 These Brookie-Crownies are SO SO good.
 I didn’t know what to call them, so I gave them two names and they totally deserve it.
 They have a layer of super chocolatey brownie on bottom and the best chocolate chip cookie on top, combining two perfect desserts into one AND if you top it with a little scoop of vanilla ice cream [we LOVE this], it’ll be a solid 3-in-1.
 YUM.

 I WAS totally inspired by Mountain Mama Cooks’ version, which uses a secret-weapon BOXED brownie mix in the recipe [shhh!] and then I added my favorite Chocolate Chip Cookie Pie dough on top for the cookie layer.
 The final product is super delicious and a total crowd-pleaser.
 I made mine GF with King Arthur’s awesome Gluten Free Fudge Brownie Mix, which I always keep on hand for easy treat ‘emergencies.’
 The mix is nut-free, too, so it’s a great option for a group of sweet-lovers with a variety of food allergies, but they’re objectively gooey and yummy even if you don’t.
 Though this recipe calls for a few extra steps to get the 2-in-1, it’s super easy and totally worth it.
-Our crew ate them 4 at a time and loved every bite.
+Our crew eats them 4 at a time and loves every bite.
 GIFT A LITTLE HAPPINESS. xo

 INGREDIENTS